adamhammes/old-site/blog/_posts/2016-04-29-Apartment-Costs.md

 | Eaton/Martin Suites     | $6960  | $6052  |
 | Traditional Rooms       | $5758  | $4429  |
 | Maple Traditional Rooms | $5067  | $5299  |

+Since I'm not sharing a room with anyone, and only sharing three bathrooms with five others, the single-person suites are a closer match to my living conditions than the traditional rooms.
+In terms of actual quality, the Buchanan Suites line up the best with my house.

+[^1]: I did not list the MU options as they are incredibly expensive.